-Competent Persons must maintain records associated with all personal fall arrest systems and equipment.
+Competent Persons must maintain records associated with all personal fall arrest systems and equipment for as long as the equipment is in operation.
 This includes all installation documentation, testing, and inspection records.
 All required records must be available for review upon request.